OfficeDev/office-js-docs-pr/docs/develop/troubleshoot-sso-in-office-add-ins.md

 - If this error occurs during development, be sure that your add-in registration and add-in manifest specify the `profile` permission (and the `openid` permission, if you are using MSAL.NET).
 For more information, see [Register the add-in with Azure AD v2.0 endpoint](register-sso-add-in-aad-v2.md).
 - In production, there are several things that can cause this error.
 Some of them are:
-    - The user is has an Microsoft Account (MSA) identity.
+    - The user has an Microsoft Account (MSA) identity.
-    - Some situations that would cause one of the other 13nnn errors with a Work or School account, will cause a 13007 when a MSA is used.
+    - Some situations that would cause one of the other 13xxx errors with a Work or School account, will cause a 13007 when a MSA is used.

   For all of these cases, your code should fall back to an alternate system of user authentication.

 ### 13008

 The user triggered an operation that calls `getAccessToken` before a previous call of `getAccessToken` completed.
 This error is only seen on **Office on the web**.
 Your code should ask the user to repeat the operation after the previous operation has completed.

-### 13009

-For future use.

 ### 13010